tymyrddin/red-basic/source/index.rst

 Attack Trees
 =================================

-To start off in the red team as someone who is not native to it, a story of a forest, more precisely, of a small grove in a forest.
+To start off in the red team as someone who is not native to hacking, a story of a forest, more precisely, of a small grove in a forest.
 The tips of the trees' branches are entrypoints to discovering the trunk and then the roots of the trees, and from there the network of near-infinite and interwoven fungi threads and roots that connect all the trees, the mycorrhizal network or 'wood web'.